-2. Additionally, install the pattern packages for the types of supportconfig archives you want to analyze.
-For example, if you have SUSE Linux Enterprise Server 11 and SUSE Linux Enterprise Server 12 servers in your environment, install both the sca-patterns-sle11 packages.
+2. Additionally, install the pattern packages for the types of Supportconfig archives you want to analyze.
+For example, if you have SUSE Linux Enterprise Server 12 and SUSE Linux Enterprise Server 15 servers in your environment, install both the sca-patterns-sle12 and sca-patterns-sle15 packages.